wiedymi/mediabunny/docs/guide/packets-and-samples.md

 ```

 ::: info
 The behavior of `allocationSize` and `copyTo` exactly mirrors that of the WebCodecs API.
-However, the WebCodecs API specification only mandates support for converting to `f32-planar`, while Mediakit's implementation supports conversion into all formats.
-Therefore, Mediakit's methods are more powerful.
+However, the WebCodecs API specification only mandates support for converting to `f32-planar`, while Mediabunny's implementation supports conversion into all formats.
+Therefore, Mediabunny's methods are more powerful.
 :::

 ### Closing audio samples